Quinoa Nutrition Facts & Health Benefits

 Quinoa Nutrition Facts

-Not only is quinoa gluten-free, but it is full of protein, fiber and other fabulous nutrients.
+Not only is quinoa gluten-free, but it is full of protein, fiber, and other fabulous nutrients.
 Quinoa has all nine essential amino acids, which makes it a complete vegetable protein.
-Quinoa is easy to digest and for vegetarians and vegans, it is a perfect alternative to animal protein.
+It's also easy to digest and for vegetarians and vegans, it is a perfect alternative to animal protein.

 Quinoa is also a complex carbohydrate meaning that it digests gradually, giving the body time to absorb the nutrients and does not quickly convert the food into sugar and fat.
 This alone makes quinoa great for low-carb dieters.
 Now I am not one to diet, so we’re not focusing this post on how quinoa can help you lose weight.
 We’re talking about how to integrate this superfood to help you live a healthier and happier life.